-I’m on medical leave for the rest of 2017 due to acute myeloid leukaemia.
+I’m on medical leave for the rest of 2017 due to acute myeloid leukaemia (t-AML).

-If you want to help me through my treatment, please give blood (UK).
+If you want to help me through my treatment, please:

 I’d like my professional life to continue, so please keep asking me about forms and surveys.

-On 15th March 2017, my husband left the Churchill Hospital with a new kidney that is working well.
+On 15th March 2017, my husband left the Churchill Hospital with a new kidney.
 We are deeply grateful to his surgical and medical teams, and to the family of the donor who made this possible for him.

 Also on 15th March, I was told to report to hospital because I had dangerously low levels of platelets in my blood.
-The following day, I was diagnosed with leukaemia.
-The exact type is still to be confirmed, but it’s most likely to be a type of acute myeloid leukaemia.
+The following day, I was diagnosed with acute myeloid leukaemia (AML).

-The likely explanation is that this is a delayed side-effect of the chemotherapy that I had in 2001 as part of my treatment for breast cancer.
+The type of AML that I have is a delayed side-effect of the chemotherapy that I had in 2001 as part of my treatment for breast cancer, so it’s abbreviated as t-AML.
 I don’t regret having that chemo because it’s given me 16 cancer-free years.

 I’m entirely confident in my medical team that they will make the right decisions for me.
-If they had not diagnosed me and started treatment straight away, I could have easily dropped dead yesterday.
-Or today.
-Or any day now.
+If they had not diagnosed me and started treatment straight away, I could have easily dropped dead sometime in March, or at any time since.
 I’m very glad that I have the choice not to do that.

 Of course I am very appreciative of messages of support.